Pension Bible

 For most people with a workplace pension, SIPP, or personal pension, the nomination is discretionary.
 The provider's documentation will confirm which type applies.

-- ▸Each pension scheme requires its own separate expression of wishes — a nomination with one provider does not apply to pensions held elsewhere.
+• Each pension scheme requires its own separate expression of wishes — a nomination with one provider does not apply to pensions held elsewhere.
 [MoneyHelper]

 This is factual information, not financial advice.
-If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.
+For personal recommendations, speak to an FCA-regulated financial adviser and check the FCA register.